The FT Non-Executive Director Diploma is a formally accredited, post-graduate qualification for Non-Executive Directors.

 The five modules are delivered online and are designed to be studied at your own pace.
 Please note that you must have completed module 1 (The Effective Non-Executive Director) before you attend the two-day workshop.
 Further reading suggestions at the end of each article point you to items of interest to enable you to read around the topics covered in the course.
 Regular multiple choice tests help you to check your understanding and progress as you work your way through the modules.

 There are two workshops, attendance at which is compulsory, during the course.
-They can be attended either in-person or virtually.
 The first half day workshop provides an introduction to the course and the topics studied.
 The second two-day workshop concentrates on the all important issue of effective boardroom behaviour, both on an individual basis and providing an understanding of group dynamics.

 Course members must complete a Learning Log to show they have reflected on, identified and started to address their own particular behaviour skills.
 In addition to this, course members must submit two short essays, a case study based on a recent annual report of a real company, and pass a three-hour controlled finance assessment.

 The Learning Log and the two short essays are to be handed in one month after the second workshop.
-The case study will be submitted one week before the course member attends the controlled finance assessment at the end of the course.
+The case study will be submitted two weeks before the course member attends the controlled finance assessment at the end of the course.

 To ensure that the content of the course is as practical and relevant as possible to the real world of the non-executive director, every module has been reviewed by our faculty members who are highly experienced non-executive directors and chairs.